 Designed by the company’s Nokia Bell Labs division, the ultra-compact, low-power and space-hardened end-to-end LTE solution will be delivered to the lunar surface by US-based aerospace engineering firm Intuitive Machines and will provide critical communications capabilities for astronauts, allowing for activities such as remote control of lunar rovers, real-time navigation and high-definition streaming.

-“By building the first high-performance wireless network solution on the Moon, Nokia Bell Labs is once again planting the flag for pioneering innovation beyond the conventional limits,” stated Marcus Weldon, the chief technology officer at Nokia and president at Nokia Bell Labs.
+“By building the first high-performance wireless network solution on the Moon, Nokia Bell Labs is once again planting the flag for pioneering innovation beyond the conventional limits,” stated Marcus Weldon, former chief technology officer at Nokia and president at Nokia Bell Labs.

 No strangers to space endeavours, Vaisala and the Finnish Meteorological Institute (FMI) have a long history of working together in NASA’s space exploration programmes.
 In 2020, FMI’s pressure and humidity measurement devices based on Vaisala’s world-known sensor technology ventured out of the Earth’s orbit onboard NASA’s Mars 2020 Perseverance rover.